 Diamonds sourced by John Atencio reflect a commitment to excellence and integrity.
-His reputation reflects 44 years of building long-standing relationships with miners, cutters and diamond suppliers – while maintaining a steadfast dedication to ethical and sustainable diamond sourcing.
-This commitment gives the John Atencio customer the confidence that the diamond they buy will be free from the taint of war or human suffering.
+His reputation reflects 48 years of building long-standing relationships with miners, cutters, and diamond suppliers – while maintaining a steadfast dedication to ethical and sustainable diamond sourcing.
+This commitment gives the John Atencio customer confidence that the diamond they buy will be free from the taint of war or human suffering.

-As with any diamond, the 4C’s – Cut, Color, Clarity and Carat weight play an integral part in gauging value and rarity.
-At John Atencio, our Diamond Experts work to insure that our customer’s requirements in terms of size, clarity, cut and color are met while maintaining the highest standards.
+As with any diamond, the 4Cs — Cut, Color, Clarity, and Carat weight play an integral part in gauging value and rarity.
+At John Atencio, our Diamond Experts work to ensure that our customer’s requirements in terms of size, clarity, cut, and color are met while maintaining the highest standards.

 Since every diamond is unique, each has certain distinguishing characteristics.
 The 4Cs are a globally accepted standard for assessing the quality of a diamond.